Mind delivers services informed by evidence and consistent with a social model of health

 6. Care coordination services

 Mind’s care coordination services are a specialist approach, designed to assist a broad range of services to work in more coordinated ways.
-It is a flexible and creative way of working that brings services together to respond more effectively and strategically to meet client’s needs.
+It is a flexible and creative way of working that brings services together to respond more effectively and strategically to meet a client’s needs.

 Mind care coordination is commonly provided to clients receiving services from a number of agencies.

-7. Recovery College
+7. Mind Recovery College

 Mind operates Australia's first mental health Recovery College.
 The Mind Recovery College is where real people with real life experience share what works.
 Our teachers are people with lived experience of mental health issues.
 Some are qualified educators in their own right; others are first-time teachers, supported by our team to design courses based on what they've learned in life.
 This helps ensure the courses are truly informative and useful to people seeking mental wellbeing.